 It depends on who you ask, and it depends on where you live.

-All the ingredients come from plant sources, which is enough to make many people say that Duncan Hines frosting is vegan, but there are a few problem ingredients that most vegans would want to avoid.
+All the ingredients come from plant sources, which is enough to make some people say that Duncan Hines frosting is vegan, but there are a few problem ingredients that most vegans would want to avoid.

 Let’s take a look at the list of ingredients on their buttercream flavor, I’ll highlight any controversial ingredients:

 Sugar, Vegetable Oil Shortening (Partially Hydrogenated Soybean And Cottonseed Oils, Mono- And Diglycerides, Polysorbate 60), Water, Corn Syrup.
 Contains 2% Or Less Of: Corn Starch, Salt, Colored With (Titanium Dioxide, Yellow 5, Red 40), Preservatives (Potassium Sorbate), Natural And Artificial Flavors, Acetic Acid, Sodium Acid Pyrophosphate, Citric Acid, Sodium Citrate.

-You won’t find those same coloring ingredients in Canada, but we have our own potential problem ingredient.
+You won’t find those same coloring ingredients in Canada, but we still have our own potential problem ingredients.

 Let’s take a look at the list of ingredients on their buttercream flavor in Canada: